Eoin-Murphy/New-Library-Frontend/README.md

 - (or) Send, via email, project sources and instructions how to start it

+# Assumptions:

+- It is not necessary to persist the state between runs of the program -> just using an in-memory DB and not proper persistence
+- Book can only be loaned to a single student at a time.
+- A student can loan many books at the same time.
+- If a student tries to load a book currently loaned to another student their request is rejected.
+- There is no time limit on loans and/or late fees.

 # Dev Progress:

 - Initially just set up a bare-bones Spring Boot App.